Send the link below via email or IMCopy

 - this measures an employee's performance according to set standards.
 A summative assessment has an element of making a judgement of whether an employee has passed or failed.
 Summative assessments tests employee's knowledge and skills against clear and explicit criteria and then sums up how an employee has performed against the standards.
 Summative appraisal is usually conducted at the end of a project, a contract or specific goal.
 Failure does not necessarily lead to to termination.

-- this can be used as part of the.
-Individual employees reflect on their own performance.
+- Individual employees reflect on their own performance.
 Usually this is done with the help of a self-appraisal form on which employees rate themselves on various performance indicators.
 Typically employees can also indicate training needs, and discuss their accomplishments, strengths, weaknesses and any problems faced.
 It can be used by itself or with other performance appraisal processes.

 The Office UK - Big Keith's appraisal